Book Club 1

-We are now full up with nine members as we meet in people's homes, and with this number everyone has a chance to say what they think.
+We are now full up with nine members as we meet in people's homes; also with this number everyone has a chance to say what they think.
 If anyone wants to start another book club, that is always an option, and I would be happy to help you.

 We meet from 2 to 4 pm on the 4th Thursday of each month at different members' homes and take turns in selecting three titles for the group to choose from.
 We choose books a month early so that if you have more time in one month you can read that and the following month's book if you want to.

 If you click on the 'Reading List' link, you can see what we've read since the group started in 2014, and the choices for the next couple of months.
 You can choose whatever format suits you - download it, order a copy from your local library or buy/borrow a paperback.
 Abebooks, Amazon and charity shops have been used by members to buy books reasonably cheaply; it is worth shopping around.